DavidBatoDev/chat-app-sentimentAI/README.md

 # Chat Application

-This project is a full-featured chat application built with the MERN stack (MongoDB, Express, React, Node.js).
-It supports personal and group chats, real-time messaging, user authentication, and more.
+This project is an AI-powered chat application built with the MERN stack (MongoDB, Express, React, Node.js).
+In addition to real-time messaging, user authentication, and group chats, it features sentiment analysis powered by a pretrained deep learning model from Hugging Face.

 ## Features